IOuadah/IPQDA_KLAD/README.md

 After training, the training data was segmented using the custom models and compared to the result obtained from the pretrained models.
 This resulted for the cytoplasm model a more accurate boundary detection and cell shapes and for the nucleus model a better handling of overlapping nuclei. /

+The new version of the Fiji plugin called TrackMate offers a comprehensive suite of tools to perform tracking, data visualization, track analysis in an efficient and user-friendly manner.
+This versatile tool facilitates the tracking of single cells viewed with fluorescence microscopes, making it an essential tool for biological research  (Tinevez et al., 2017).

+Using TrackMate, researchers are able to track the movements and behaviors of individual cells, providing crucial insight into various physiological processes (Fazeli et al., 2020).

+Contributions

+References/sources